3 ways to keep your WordPress site updated and secure

 With this option once you have cloned the site, you can simply run the updates on the cloned site.
 This enables you to test any updates before you run them in to your production site, giving you time and space to fix any issues without being under so much pressure.

-Run and test the updates on your staging/clone site, make sure they all work, then *BACKUP* your production site and run the updates at a time of your choosing or if you’re using a smart tool to handle the cloning it might just allow you to convert your clone site to being the live site.
+Run and test the updates on your /clone site, make sure they all work, then *BACKUP* your production site and run the updates at a time of your choosing or if you’re using a smart tool to handle the cloning it might just allow you to convert your clone site to being the live site.
 Converting the clone to the live site is only really suitable for quieter sites though, as any orders, comments, new content posted etc. to the original live site after you made the staging clone won’t be there.

 This is a pretty good way to roll out your essential updates and is not too time consuming.